mesosphere/dcos-kubernetes-quickstart/README.md

 **NOTE:** The Kubernetes namespace where `kube-dns` will be running is `kube-system` and not `default`.

-A successfull deployment should look like the following:
+A successful deployment should look like the following:
 ```bash
 $ kubectl -n kube-system get deployment,pods
 NAME              DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE